 Antecedent: What happens before a behavior that makes the behavior more or less likely to occur.
 This can happen immediately before the behavior or have a longer lead up.

-When we come out to your school to assist with a student we will often sit and observe for sometime and collect ABC data.
-This is also something that you can do as a teacher to understand why a student is doing what they are doing.
+When we come out to your school to assist with a student we will often sit and observe for some time and collect ABC data.
+This is also something that you can do as a teacher to get more information about what a student is doing.
 Often as teachers we only see the behavior and then react.
 Our reaction may provide the consequence--removing a student, providing attention, giving extra instructions, etc. However, we often miss what is happening before the behavior.
 What happens before the behavior gives so much information on how to address the function and thus change the behavior.

 There are four functions of behavior that follow the acronym EATS.